The3seus/afrojack/README.md

-Absolutely!
-Below is the full `README.md` file customized for **AfroJack**, with your name, email, and website included:

 # 🧠 AfroJack

 **AfroJack** is a fast, simple, and powerful React state management library written from scratch.
 No Redux, no external dependencies — just clean, minimal code built for modern React apps.